- Biological Inventions

 - Is Cancellation of registered Design Possible?

-The registration of a design may be cancelled at any time after the registration of design.
+The registration of a design may be canceled at any time after the registration of the design.

 Petition for cancellation has to be made in form 8

 Following grounds can be used for the same: